Duplicate logrotate entries if ceph-base and ceph-common are installed (Ubuntu 16.04)

 my wild guess is that you are using a downstream package.

-#7 Updated by Burkhard Linke 2 months ago
+#7 Updated by Burkhard Linke over 3 years ago

 And I am confused, too.

 Replaces: ceph (<< 10), ceph-client-tools, ceph-test (<< 9.0.3-1646), librbd1 (<< 0.92-1238), python-ceph (<< 0.92-1223)

 Depends: librbd1 (= 10.2.7-1xenial), init-system-helpers (>= 1.18~), libbabeltrace-ctf1 (>= 1.2.1), libbabeltrace1 (>= 1.2.1), libblkid1 (>= 2.17.2), libboost-iostreams1.58.0, libboost-program-options1.58.0, libboost-regex1.58.0, libboost-system1.58.0, libboost-thread1.58.0, libc6 (>= 2.16), libgcc1 (>= 1:3.0), libgoogle-perftools4, libkeyutils1 (>= 1.4), libnspr4 (>= 2:4.9-2~) | libnspr4-0d (>= 126.96.36.199), libnss3 (>= 2:3.13.4-2~) | libnss3-1d (>= 3.12.9~beta2), librados2, libradosstriper1, librgw2, libstdc++6 (>= 5.2), libudev1 (>= 183), python-rados (= 10.2.7-1xenial), python-cephfs (= 10.2.7-1xenial), python-rbd (= 10.2.7-1xenial), python-requests

 Breaks: ceph (<< 10), ceph-test (<< 9.0.3-1646), librbd1 (<< 0.92-1238), python-ceph (<< 0.92-1223)